Types and causes of market failure

 Types and Causes of Market Failure

-A market failure is an economic situation occurring from an inefficiency in the distribution of goods and services in freely functioning or unhindered markets, thus resulting in an outcome that is not socially optimal or a net social welfare loss.
+A market failure is an economic situation occurring from inefficiencies in the distribution of goods and services in freely functioning or unhindered markets, thus resulting in an outcome that is not socially optimal or a net social welfare loss.
 Remember that a market economic system and the free markets are considered as an efficient system for allocating scarce resources within a society.

 In a failed free market, the pursuit of self-interest by individual market participants leads to outcomes that are not socially optimal because the entire group or another party incurs too many costs or receive too few benefits.
 Essentially, each individual makes decisions for his or her benefit.
 However, these decisions prove to be damning to the entire group or another party.
 Price mechanism fails to account for all benefits and costs associated with such decision.